Options

 • Optional x: number | Rectangle

 The x coordinate to start the crop from.
+Cannot be negative or exceed the Frame width.
 Or a Phaser.Geom.Rectangle object, in which case the rest of the arguments are ignored.

 • Optional y: number